unjs/crossws/README.md

 ### `WebSocketPeer`

-Websocket handler methods accept a peer instance as the first argument. peer is a wrapper over platform natives WebSocket connection instance and allows to send messages.
+Websocket hooks methods accept a peer instance as the first argument. peer is a wrapper over platform natives WebSocket connection instance and allows to send messages.

 **Tip:** You can safely log a peer instance to the console using `console.log` it will be automatically stringified with useful information including the remote address and connection status!

 ### `WebSocketMessage`

-The second argument to `onMessage` event handler is a message object.
+The second argument to `onMessage` event hooks is a message object.
 You can access raw data using `message.rawData` or stringified message using `message.text()`.

 **Tip:** You can safely log `message` object to the console using `console.log` it will be automatically stringified!